dalembertian/advent-of-code/README.md

+# Advent of Code 2025

+Will I continue, after day 1?
+Not sure - it's a lot of work, and this year it's going to be only 12 days, so I assume the steep difficulty curve will start much sooner.

+We'll see...

-# Advent of Code
+# Advent of Code 2024

-I have never participated in the AoC before, started this year (2024).
+I have never participated in the AoC before.
 It was WAY more work than I expected, but it was fun and enriching.
 I accidentally did Day 19 from 2015 - it was linked and I thought it was part of it[^1]! 😀🤦🏻‍♂️

 **SPOILER ALERT**: some personal insights below, under the image.